sunomura/commercialization-public/customize/mobile/mcsf/disable-video-upgrade-store-navigation.md

 # Disable video upgrade Store navigation

-Disable automatic navigation to the Windows Store when the user attempts a video upgrade for which there is no installed app.
+Disable automatic navigation to the Microsoft Store when the user attempts a video upgrade for which there is no installed app.

-By default, if there are no compatible video upgrade apps installed on the phone, when a user taps the video upgrade button during a phone call, a dialog is launched and the phone will navigate to the Windows Store.
-Partners can change this behavior so that if the user taps the video upgrade button, a dialog is launched that informs the user that no video app is installed, but the phone will not navigate to the Windows Store directly.
+By default, if there are no compatible video upgrade apps installed on the phone, when a user taps the video upgrade button during a phone call, a dialog is launched and the phone will navigate to the Microsoft Store.
+Partners can change this behavior so that if the user taps the video upgrade button, a dialog is launched that informs the user that no video app is installed, but the phone will not navigate to the Microsoft Store directly.

 <a href="" id="constraints---firstvariationonly"></a>**Constraints:** FirstVariationOnly